IUREDCap/redcap-etl/docs/InstallationGuide.md

 you need to first set this up as described above.
 Once the setup has been completed, in REDCap:

-1. Open the configuration project for the ETLprocess that you want to run
+1. Open the configuration project for the ETL process that you want to run
 2. Edit the "Run" form, and for the "Run on Save" field, select the option that specifies that the ETL process should be run
 3. Save the "Run" form